mjrlowe/terminal_images/README.md

 | `inverted` | boolean | Whether the character map should be mapped from light to dark instead of dark to light.
 Normally you will want to set this to true if your terminal is in a dark theme. | `false` | `--inverted` or `-i` |
 | `width` | number | The number of characters wide the image should be. | The maximum value where all of the image is visible at once | `--width` or `w` |

+## Character map?

+The "character map" is the characters that are used to display the image (when `color` is `false`).

+The characters at the beginning of the character map should be the darkest and the ones at the end be the lightest.
+You can switch this around by using the `inverted` flag/property.

+By default, the character map is set to `"█▓▒░ "`, but you can override this with any string you want.
+If you are using the module, you can set the character map to an array of strings, where each element will be used as a pixel color (rather than each character of the string).

+Currently characters that JavaScript handles as having a length of greater than 1 (like emojis) do not work when you are using a character map string. _You can get them to work by using a character map array, but this isn't possible with the CLI tool._

 ## Todo